FLOpeSS/gomark/README.md

-This application is going to be some sort of blog if dinamic posts made with markdown.
+This application is going to be some sort of blog with dinamic posts made with markdown and converted to html.